harishyadav15/Automation-OF-Login-Page/README.md

 Build and Run:

-Download the attached zip file.
-Extract the downloaded zip file.
 Open Eclipse IDE and click on File -> Import
 Type Maven in the search box under Select an import source:
 Select Existing Maven Projects and click Next.